lifechurch/dnaquery/README.md

 #### TemplateTable

 Currently the schema for the BigQuery table is specified by creating a table with the schema that matches the regex.
-This is likely to change in the future as we may need a different schema for each container above.
+This is likely to change in the future as we may need a different schema for each app above.

 ## Usage